basarat/algorithms/src/heap/README.md

 * The root we want to return is going to be the first item in the array.
 * If we remove this item there will be a hole at the head of the internal array.
 The best way to really fill out this hole is to fill it with the last item in the array.
 * Now only if the array still contains any items, we move this last item to the head of the array.
-* Then, like `add`, we might have an inconsistency that the new root might be larger than one of its children.
-We fix the inconsistency by moving it down using a `siftDown` routine.
+* Then, like `add`, we might have an inconsistency that the new root, which we blindly fetched from the end of the array, might be larger than one of its children.
+* We fix the inconsistency by moving it down using a `siftDown` routine.
+* Finally we return the root.
+* Now lets create this siftDown routine.
+The main objective is to move the biggest value of a triangle `parent, left, right` down to remove a heap violation.

-* We will use a utility `minIndex` method which simply returns the index that contains the smaller value.
+* We will use a utility `minIndex` method which simply returns the index that contains the smaller value among a given `left, right`.
 * If the right child index is out of range,
   * we check if the left child index is still in range,
     * if not we return `-1` to signal that we have reached the leaves of the tree,
     * otherwise we return the left child index.
   * else If the right child index is still in range, we simply compare the left and right child values and return the index with the smaller value.
-* Now in the main content of the siftDown function, at each point we sift down to the smaller of the two children
+* Now in the main content of the siftDown function, at each point we sift down the current node to the smaller of the two children
 * this ensures that the new child will be smallest in the current `parent,left,right` triangle.
+* We simply continue till the heap violation is removed.
 * Again the maximum amount of work will be equal to the depth of the tree which is of the order `logN`.

 ```js